ansilove/ansilove.js/index.markdown

 A thumbnail image is rendered instead of a full-size image.
 Does not apply when playing ansimations.

+### Filetype options

+- ans
+- txt
+- nfo
+- asc
+- diz
+- ion
+- adf
+- bin
+- idf
+- pcb
+- tnd
+- xb

+Instead of guessing the filetype based on the name or extension of the url, the chosen rendering method can be chosen from this list by using the option `"filetype": "<type>"`.
+Using this method, it is possible to display the raw data contained within a file by over-riding this property with `"asc"`.

 ### SAUCE record

 As well as a canvas element, a [SAUCE][3] record is returned as a Javascript object if one is found, and follows this format: